Updated: 7th February 2021

 Q. Is a bee a bug, fly or wasp?

-A. No, although both bees and bugs are insects, bugs, true flies, wasps and bees share a number of different physical characteristics, although wasps are very closely related to bees.
+A. No, although both bees, flies, wasps and bugs are insects, they share a number of different physical characteristics, although wasps are very closely related to bees.
+You can read more about this below.

 Q. Are bees invertebrates?